 Q. Why has a threshold been set?

 A. Agencies in Lancashire deal with a great number of antisocial behaviour cases per year and, whilst the majority of these can be dealt with quickly, some cases prove to be much more complex.
-The purpose of setting this threshold for the Community Trigger is to ensure that the victims with the most complex circumstances are enabled to request that their antisocial behaviour case be reviewed.
+The purpose of setting this threshold for the Anti Social Behavior Review is to ensure that the victims with the most complex circumstances are enabled to request that their antisocial behaviour case be reviewed.

 Q. What happens now that I have asked for a review of my case?